cpv-project/cpv-framework/docs/ApplicationAndModules.md

 You might wonder why the message printed multiple times, that's because cpv application will create and execute modules on each cpu cores separately, that makes application code thread safe thus we don't need thread lock or atomic variables unless we want to access shared non thread local static variables.

+Notice the order of modules is matter, it will affect the execution order of `handle` and the position of services inside dependency injection container if the service will be registered multiple times.

-For more description about application states, please check [Application.hpp](../include/CPVFramework/Application/Application.hpp) and [ApplicationState.hpp](../include/CPVFramework/Application/ApplicationState.hpp).
+For more description about application states and how order of modules is matter, please check [Application.hpp](../include/CPVFramework/Application/Application.hpp) and [ApplicationState.hpp](../include/CPVFramework/Application/ApplicationState.hpp).

 ## Register and resolve services with dependency injection container